Dest1nyWang/cs5008/README (1).md

 ## Introduction

 The Image Manipulation tool is a command-line application written in Java that processes and manipulates .ppm (Portable PixMap) images.
-It employs several classes and interfaces to provide a rich set of image manipulation features.